 |University of Toronto Scarborough (UTSC)||Anthropology and Health Studies||Michelle Silver, Donna Youngemail@example.com,

 |Centre for Critical Development Studies and Geography||Sharlene Mollett, Ryan Isaksonfirstname.lastname@example.org

 Download the Annual DERC Report for Course-Based Protocols spreadsheet .

 Research that occurs solely at a Toronto Academic Health Sciences Network (TAHSN) hospital needs only to be reviewed at the hospital, and, similarly, research that occurs solely at the University needs only to be reviewed at the University.
-However, in some circumstances, hospital-based human research may involve the University in a peripheral capacity: administration of funds, graduate student involvement and/or analysis or storage of personal data or biological samples*.
-For these peripheral activities, administrative review through the Office of Research Ethics (ORE) may be conducted in lieu of REB review.
-In situations where recruitment or data collection will be wholly or partly taking place at the University of Toronto, REB review will be required.
+However, in some circumstances, hospital-based human research may involve the University in some capacity.
+For hospital-based research that involves the University, administrative review through ROCO-HREP may be conducted in lieu of REB review.

 - Approved TAHSN Human Subjects Research Ethics Application form